 I love knowing the history of the places I visit because it allows me to look at where I am visiting differently and connects me to it.
 I also love eating and discovering new foods.
 A big fan of visiting New York City, I have been having fun exploring outside of the typical tourist haunts in the upper east side of Manhattan, which are the only places I had visited until this year.
 A complimentary tour was offered to me by CityDiscovery Travel.
 As soon as I saw the Tenement that Tales and Tastes tours offered, I was sure that was the tour I wanted.
 It took a little convincing two of my girlfriends, as they weren’t sure about a history tour, but they were hooked by twenty minutes into the tour.
 Above are just a few of the cool things we learned.

 Here are just a few of the cool things we saw and ate:

 African Burial Ground

-Most of the immigrants were brought in to serve as cheap labor and our tour concentrated on the primary groups of Dutch, African-Americans, Chinese, Irish, Italian, German and Jewish.
+Most of the immigrants were brought in to serve as cheap labor, and our tour concentrated on the primary groups of Dutch, African-Americans, Chinese, Irish, Italian, German, and Jewish.
 While walking through the areas in which these groups lived, we grazed on corresponding foods that David, our engaging guide, had brought or bought along the way.
 The tour opened both our eyes and hearts to the cost the immigrants paid for the land we now live in.
-New York City is a microcosm of our country at large and this tour spoke to that in a way that was entertaining and enriched our knowledge and understanding.
-Book a Tenement, Tales and Tastes Tour here.
-Full disclosure: I get nothing if you book a tour, but I suspect you will get a lot out of it.
+New York City is a microcosm of our country at large, and this tour spoke to that in a way that was entertaining and enriched our knowledge and understanding.

 My family is originally from Sicily and came in through Ellis Island.
 Where is your family originally from?
-Would love to hear in the comments.
+I would love to hear in the comments.